SWIFT to unveil new security plan after hackers' heists

 But the messaging service says other authorities also have a role.

-“SWIFT is not all-powerful, we are not a regulator and we are not a policeman," Leibbrandt will say.
+“SWIFT is not all-powerful, we are not a regulator and we are not a policeman,” Leibbrandt said.

 Former SWIFT Chief Executive Leonard Schrank said it appeared that SWIFT’s security efforts had not kept pace with the criminals increased sophistication and that the co-operative needed to work hard to restore its reputation.